“Evanovich…with a dash of CSI.” – Publishers Weekly (review of Lucky Stiff)

 Praise for The Lucky O'Toole Vegas Adventure Series:

-“Lucky’s story is funny, fast-paced, exuberant and brilliantly realized.” – Susan Wiggs, New York Times bestselling author of Family Tree
+“Lucky’s story is funny, fast-paced, exuberant and brilliantly realized.” – Susan Wiggs, #1 New York Times bestselling author

-“Get ready to win big–with a novel that will keep you glued to the pages all the way to the end.” – Brenda Novak, New York Times bestselling author of Trust Me, Stop Me, and Watch Me
+“Get ready to win big–with a novel that will keep you glued to the pages all the way to the end.” – Brenda Novak, New York Times & USA Today bestselling author

-“Deborah Coonts…entrusts the sleuthing to a brainy beauty who sees the lighter side of human folly.” – NYT Book Review
+“Deborah Coonts…entrusts the sleuthing to a brainy beauty who sees the lighter side of human folly.” – New York Times Book Review

 “A whirlwind of a kooky crime novel, and readers will enjoy every minute of it.
 Coonts provides the perfect solution for readers waiting for the next Stephanie Plum book.” – Booklist